Determining hyperbolicity of compact orientable 3-manifolds with torus boundary: A new test for homeomorphism to

-The routine in SnapPea is more complicated because, rather than filling in a cusp any old way, SnapPea wants to make sure the filling compresses some given slope in the cusp.
+\begin{Rmk} The routine in SnapPy is more complicated because, rather than filling in a cusp any old way, SnapPy wants to make sure the filling compresses some given slope in the cusp. \end{Rmk}

-In conclusion, \begin{Prop} The following pseudocode changes a finite triangulation $D$ with boundary consisting of tori so that $D$ induces a minimal triangulation on every boundary component: